seb-oss/openbanking/postman/README.md

 * redirectUri (should be same one used to create a sandbox app)

 4. click [Save]
-5. In the top right corner of postman, click the environment selector and select 'SEB PSD2 Sandbox'.
+5. In the top right corner of postman, click the environment selector and select 'SEB PSD2 Sandbox'

 ![Screenshot environment variables](./images/postman_env.png)